CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 The indexing process extracts insights from the video, which you can view in the portal.

-1. In the Video Analyzer portal, when the video is indexed, click on middle of the video to play it.
+1. In the Video Analyzer portal, when the video is indexed, click on the middle of the video to play it.
 You'll see the video player alongside a pane that shows insights extracted from the video.

     ![](./images/vidana(6).png)